 MailerQ comes packed with features right out of the box to improve your email deliverability.

 MailerQ comes with a web-based management console, where you adjust deliverability settings on the go.
-Monitor real-time performance of your IP addresses, reroute emails to other IP addresses or set up flood patterns to react to server responses.
+You can use this dashboard if you do not want to connect to the database.
+The management console also allows you to monitor the real time performance of your deliveries and IPs, reroute emails to other IP addresses or set up flood patterns to react to server responses.